Dennis Curry: Early life and education

 Curry's grandfather had founded Currys as a small bicycle-manufacturing and retail company.
 Curry's father took over and began to build up the company and expand its offerings, and by 1927 had 180 stores and had taken the company public.

 Born in Leicester, England, and moving with his family to Brighton as a child, Curry became interested in geology while on fishing trips with his father to Newhaven, East Sussex; he would grow bored and explore the nearby cliffs, looking for fossils.
 When the family moved to Bournemouth, he continued studying the geology of the coast there.
-He passed his higher school certificate a year early and spent his last year studying geology.
+He passed his higher school certificate at Bournemouth School a year early and spent his last year studying geology.
 He was the oldest son, and his family wanted him to enter the business, but he had won a scholarship to Jesus College, Cambridge, where he graduated with a double first in 1933, and then was able to study a year further under a Harkness Fellowship.
 He wanted to go on studying geology but his family pressed him to join the business; after what his Guardian obituary described as a "huge row" he did so, at the age of 21.